Skip to content

 💬 From Chris's Classroom

 Balloon rockets are my favorite teaching tool for this standard.
 Every kid wants to do it because it looks like play, but the science is loaded in.
-I tape a long piece of fishing line from one side of the room to the other, thread a straw onto it, and have each group tape a balloon to the straw.
+If I were running it, I'd tape a long piece of fishing line from one side of the room to the other, thread a straw onto it, and have each group tape a balloon to the straw.
 The first round, everyone blows up the balloon to about the size of a baseball, lets go, and watches it zip down the line.
-Then I ask the question that turns play into science: "If you wanted your rocket to go farther, what's ONE thing you would change?"
+Then ask the question that turns play into science: "If you wanted your rocket to go farther, what's ONE thing you would change?"
 Kids say bigger balloon, straighter string, lighter straw, taping it differently, and so on.
 Pick one and test it.
 Don't change two at once.
 The balloon size group blows up huge balloons next round.
 The string-angle group tilts the line.
 They run the test, measure how far it traveled, and write up which variable mattered.
 Once they've done it once, they own the design-an-investigation move forever.

 ⚠️ Misconceptions Your Students May Have